 Use the name that’s most frequently used in the RFP, and commonly used in the vertical market.

 What if different decision-makers, in the same company, use different names?

 What do you do?

-Match names with the decision maker who will manage your service.
+Match names with the decision-maker who will manage your service.
 They’re the one who is seen as the expert within their company.
-So all your written (and verbal) communication had better match the names that person uses.
+So all your written (and verbal) communication had better match the names that a person uses.